MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Up-To-Date-Views.md

 ---
 title: Up to date views
-description: Learn about up to date card views using Universal Bot with code samples in Teams, approval base card, approve or reject buttons, and adaptive card response.
+description: Learn about Up-To-Date card views using Universal Bot with code samples in Teams, approval base card with approve or reject buttons, and adaptive card response.
 author: surbhigupta12
 ms.topic: conceptual
 ms.localizationpriority: medium